 The people of Alberta have a right to a public service which is conducted with impartiality and integrity.
-The IAC's Code of Conduct ("Code") applies to all Invest Alberta Corporation ("IAC") Employees and Directors and requires that all IAC business be conducted with impartiality and integrity.
-This Code complements, and is in addition to, the provisions of the Government of Alberta's Conflicts of Interest Act, which applies to the IAC generally and imposes specific obligations on certain Covered Individuals, as well as the IAC's other relevant policies.
+Invest Albert Corporation's Code of Conduct ("Code") applies to all Invest Alberta Corporation ("IAC") Employees and Directors and requires that all IAC business be conducted with impartiality and integrity.
+This Code complements, and is in addition to, the provisions of the Government of Alberta's Conflicts of Interest Act, which applies to IAC generally and imposes specific obligations on certain Covered Individuals, as well as IAC's other relevant policies.
+As applicable, to the extent any of the following conflicts with the requirements or obligations contained in the Conflicts of Interest Act, the Conflicts of Interest Act will govern.